dapplets/dapplet-docs/docs/ex12-dark-theme-support.md

 ---
 id: dark-theme-support
-title: "Ex12: Dark theme support"
+title: 'Ex12: Dark theme support'
 ---

 You can add different icons for **light** and **dark** themes.